By JD Nash

 American Blues Scene

-Surrender is only the third album from veteran bluesman Clarence Spady, which was released in May, via Nola Blue Records.
+Surrender is only the third album from veteran bluesman Clarence Spady, which was released last year, via Nola Blue Records.

 Spady’s 1996 release, Nature of the Beast got him a nomination for Best New Artist Debut at the WC Handy Awards (Blues Music Awards).
 Spady’s sophomore release was more than a decade later, but Just Between Us garnered him a 2009 BMA nomination for Soul Blues Album.
 There’s no doubt that when Clarence does release music, it makes big waves.